 So if you’re going to get into quantitative investing, even if it’s simple models, especially if it’s models that only trigger once in a while, make sure you are ready to pull that trigger when you need to.

 And so the question is how do you account for those variables in the back testing process?
 And it comes down to stuff like, so you’ve got an investment universe that you’re going to use for testing.
 How about you mix up that investment universe?
-So you’re going to use reads, let’s do use different, different read indexes.
-You’re going to use U.S. equities, you are going to use different U.S. equity indexes, you are going to substitute the Nasdaq or the Dow for the SMP500 or U.S. total stock market.
+So you’re going to use REITs, let’s do use different, different REIT indexes.
+You’re going to use U.S. equities, you are going to use different U.S. equity indexes, you are going to substitute the Nasdaq or the Dow for the S&P 500 or U.S. total stock market.

 Well, because after the fact it was the best one and so, but that, that doesn’t mean it’s going to persist into the future and we don’t know.
 We know generally speaking, that momentum exists anywhere from, I don’t know 20 days to 300 days, but it’s going to move around in that area and so you have the opportunity to make some pretty big mistakes if you’re just saying, “I’m going to use six months.”
 And so maybe you say, “Well, I got you Mike.
 I know what I’m going to do.
 I’m going to use three month, six month, nine month and twelve month.”

-So maybe one of you guys can jump in and, and talk about how we deal with that and the different types of moments we might use.
-Because [crosstalk 00:26:05].
+So maybe one of you guys can jump in and, and talk about how we deal with that and the different types of momentums we might use.
+Because …

-Going back to the fundamental reason why we care about it, humans are going to likely continue to herd.
+Again, going back to the fundamental reason why we care about it, humans are going to likely continue to herd.
 That’s what we want to do.
-We went there, this momentum signal going out into the atmosphere.
+We went, there’s this momentum signal going out into the atmosphere.
 We want to be able to hug it and as many ways as possible, in contrast to trying to build the best antenna.
-If there’s a signal you don’t want to build the 6.5 month antenna that recently captured the best performance, and you can show that I have a bigger edge and momentum and somebody else, no, you want to.
-You want a hug it.
+If there’s a signal you don’t want to build the 6.5 month antenna that recently captured the best performance, and you can show that I have a bigger edge and momentum and somebody else.
+No, you want a hug it.
 You want to, you want to do a lot of small edges, a lot of simple antennas that together as ensembles are able to eliminate the error terms and capture the true signal, right?
 Maximize the signal and minimizing noise.
-And that’s that’s what we mean by ensemble method.
+And that’s what we mean by ensemble method.